 I've enjoyed making meringues and pavlovas for the last 15 years.
-It became ingrained into my dessert repertoire during my years of living in Sydney, where Australians love them for any occasion!
-My Black Forest Pavlova is a favourite at Christmas and to celebrate Australia Day at the end of January, whereas my Fruit Pavlova with Roasted Plums is perfect for late summer and Autumn.
+It became ingrained into my dessert repertoire during my years of living in Sydney.
+My Black Forest Pavlova is a favourite at Christmas and my Mango Passionfruit Pavlova is ideal to celebrate Australia Day at the end of January.

 I adore these mini pavlovas, especially during a season when we're enjoying entertaining and larger meals so much.
 They are super light, which makes a refreshing change after a big meal, but you still get that sweet fix!

 🌟 Why You'll Love This Recipe